Registration

 • My date of birth format: ddmmyyyy (e.g., 12081992)

-• My email address (this must be the one used in my application account)
+• My email address (this must be the one used on my application portal)

-Please note: I will make sure to confirm my choice/admission on Parcoursup within the specified timeframe.
+Please note: I will make sure I have confirmed my choice/admission on Parcoursup within the specified time frame.

-If so, I will have to wait until the next business day after my confirmation to register on the “Primo Web” application.
+If so, I will have to wait until the next business day after my confirmation to register on the “Primo Web” app.

 I may be asked to pay by credit card.